- Assistant Coach: Dave Denny

 Juris Doctor University of Washington (1997)

 Ché Dawson became the new Head Men’s Basketball Coach at Highline College on April 25, 2003 after eight seasons in the high school ranks.
-Since coming to Highline, Dawson’s teams are 240-163 overall and 142-78 in the tough West Division and the team has gone to the NWAC tournament nine out of fourteen years, including three Final Four appearances.
-In fourteen years at the helm, Highline has won three Division championships and one NWAC championship.
+Since coming to Highline, Dawson’s teams are 251-180 overall and 148-86 in the tough West Division.
+In fifteen years at the helm, Highline has won three Division championships and one NWAC championship.
+Highline has been to the Final Four three times and the Elite Eight seven times.
 His staff has been named the Coaching Staff of the Year (2008-2009) and the NWAC Coaching Staff of the Year (2005-2006).

 The 2005-2006 season culminated in a run to the NWAC Championship.
 “What a special group of young men it was” stated Coach Dawson.
 “We had sophomores who bought into the necessary commitment, leadership and selflessness to have a winning team and the freshman made the same level of sacrifice for us to be collectively successful.”
 Dawson thought the keys to the Championship team’s success were its depth, balance and versatility.
 “The most telling statistic from the NWAACC tournament was the fact that we won the tournament without one player in the top 20 in scoring for the tournament.
 When young men buy into that kind of unselfishness, incredible things happen.”
 Read the complete entry for Coach Dawson